Mohan Singh (military officer): Disagreements with Japan

 Though Mohan Singh had kept a good relationship with the members of Fujiwara Kikan, he was soon disenchanted with the headquarters of the Japanese Army and doubted their intentions based on their orders.
 It appeared that they wanted to use the Indian National Army only as a part of the Japanese army and were deliberately withholding recognition and public proclamation about its existence as an independent army.
 Some supreme commanders of the Japanese army had disagreements with him.
 On 29 December 1942, Mohan Singh was removed from his command and taken into custody by the Japanese military police.

 It was only after the arrival of another Indian leader of great political standing, Subhas Chandra Bose, from Germany to the Far-Eastern front in June 1943 that the Indian National Army was revived in the form of Azad Hind Fauj.
 However, Mohan Singh could not be reinstated to the revived army.

 Upon Japan's defeat, Mohan Singh was taken into custody by the British and repatriated to India to face trials.
 However, due to public pressure, roused by the INA Red Fort trials, Mohan Singh was only cashiered from the Army.
 He subsequently served in the Indian Parliament as a member of the Rajya Sabha (Upper House).

-1947 and later

-Singh entered politics and joined the Indian National Congress in February 1947.
-His dream of independence was realized with India's Independence on 15 August 1947, but this was accompanied by the partition of the country into India and Pakistan.
+Partition of India

+Desh Sewak Sena

 He had to leave his hearth and home in what then became Pakistan and came to India a homeless refugee.
 He was allotted some land in the village of Jugiana, near Ludhiana, where he settled permanently.

-After a stint as a legislator in the Punjab, he was elected to Rajya Sabha, the upper house of Indian Parliament, for two terms.
-In and out of Parliament he strove for the recognition of the members of his Azad Hind Fauj as "freedom fighters" in the cause of the nation's independence.
+During the Partition of Punjab, on 21 October 1947, at Majithia House, Amritsar, he had established the Desh Sewak Sena (D.S.S.) to help protect and escort Muslim caravans out of India and help Sikh and Hindu refugees into India.
+It was originally founded in May 1946.
+All Sikh jathas had gathered at Sultanwind to propose a common plan for the future of the Sikh community, to which Mohan Singh had a more far-sighted plan than Kartar Singh Jhabbar and Master Tara Singh.
+The Sena's top brass consisted of all former Indian National Army soldiers like himself (the Senapati), Col. Naranjan Singh Gill, Capt.
+Rattan Singh, Col. G.S.
+Dhillon and others included Capt.
+Surat Singh, Col. Jagir Singh, Bishan Singh, Col. Sri Ram, Col. Fauja Singh and many more.
+Their war cries were "Desh Sewak Sena, Sada Jeev", "Hamara Desh, Sada Jeev" and "Desh Shastru Nash Karenge."
+Gurdial Singh Dhillon established a newspaper known as "Hamara Desh" in December 1947.
+The volunteer uniforms included a Grey shirt, pajamas and turbans of a similar colour and the soldiers was a Mazri shirt with a turban of the same colour.
+Their army consisted of an overwhelming majority of Sikhs, but Hindus were also permitted into the force.
+A women's wing (Istri Sena) and youth wing (Bal Sena) were also formed.
+By December 1947 the riots had died down to a small ebb, but the organization took a new turn.